ThatZaliaSGuy/MECCHA-AHK-Input-Mapper/README.md

 - **Reset**: Revert all changes to the original defaults
 - **Load…**: Open a previously created script for editing
 - **Create / Save**: Save a new script, or overwrite the loaded one

+- ## File Locations

+- **AHK Scripts**: Saved to your chosen location via file dialog
+- **Game.ini**: `%LOCALAPPDATA%\Chameleon\Saved\Config\Windows\Game.ini`
+- **Engine.ini**: `%LOCALAPPDATA%\Chameleon\Saved\Config\Windows\Engine.ini`
+- **App Config**: Standard Electron app data locations (OS-specific)

+## Known Limitations

+- Mouse-axis bindings (wheel, look) can't be remapped via AutoHotkey (no keyboard equivalent)
+- Controller/gamepad remapping is not covered — use Steam Input for that
+- Game.ini and Engine.ini settings apply on next game launch, not immediately
+- Read-only protection may not work if Windows permissions prevent it

+## License

+MIT

+## Contributing

+Found a bug?
+Want to request a feature?
+Open an issue or a pull request — contributions are welcome.